 How does Ford electric power steering work?

-How Ford’s Electric Power Steering Works
+The Basics of Ford's Electric Power Steering

 Benefits of Ford's Electric Power Steering